 Wanting to test drive a car

 For those in the market for a new vehicle, extended test drives can often exceed dealership time limits.
-When examining cars from private sellers, obtaining independent coverage becomes necessary, as their insurance may not allow others to drive their vehicles.
+When examining cars from private sellers, obtaining independent car insurance coverage for one week becomes necessary, as their insurance may not allow others to drive their vehicles.

 Foreign tourists

-International travelers navigating U.S. roads must comply with mandatory insurance requirements.
-Legal treaties and insurance regulations generally require tourists to have adequate coverage, which can be obtained through U.S.-based insurance providers, rental company insurance or insurance benefits linked to credit cards.
+One-week car insurance coverage ensures international travelers navigating U.S. roads comply with mandatory insurance requirements.
+Legal treaties and insurance regulations generally require tourists to have short-term coverage, which can be obtained through U.S.-based insurance providers, rental company insurance or insurance benefits linked to credit cards.

 ONE-WEEK COVERAGE VS. LONG-TERM COVERAGE